lucianpls/mod_fillin/README.md

 HTTP Not Available (404) error, or by matching the source ETag.

 ## Limitatons
-Currently only 8 bit JPEG input and output are supported.
+Only 8 bit JPEG input and output are currently supported

 Apache configuration directives, all three are required: